Nissan showcases three new SUVs X-Trail, Qashqai and Juke for Indian market

-Nissan showcased three new SUVs in India which could soon be seen Indian roads.
+Nissan showcased three new SUVs in India which could soon be seen on Indian roads.
 The Japanese brand introduced the new X-Trail, Qashqai and Juke SUVs at an event.
 The new SUVs are also undergoing tests in and around the company’s facilities in Chennai.
 The testing in public is a sign the company might soon launch the SUVs.
 The X-Trail and Qashqai are more prominent candidates for an India launch.

 Nissan claims that it is trying to assess the feasibility of two of the products it showcased today for the Indian market.
 The testing for X-Trail and Qashqai has begun, whereas Juke is yet to be tested.
 Nissan has claimed that starting this month, the vehicles are being put through their paces by Nissan’s top engineers on the roads.